-Unofficial results for the August 4, 2020 State Primary Election are available below as PDF files.
+The official results for the November 3, 2020 General Election are available below as PDF files.

-• Unofficial Results – Election Summary (showing all results in one file)
+• Official Results – Election Summary (showing all results in one file)

-• Unofficial Results – Precinct Report (showing results by township precincts)
+• Official Results – Precinct Report (showing results by township precincts)

 New CPL Applicants and Fingerprinting Appointments: